cagov/data-infrastructure/docs/github/project-management.md

 **Tiny**

-- Easy task, something that can be completed in about an hour May not require issue creation but could use as a reminder to complete the task later in the sprint (if something takes less than 30 minutes, no need for an issue).
+- Easy task, something that can be completed in about an hour.
+It may not require issue creation but could use as a reminder to complete the task later in the sprint (if something takes less than 30 minutes, no need for an issue).
 - Example: Sending a follow-up email

 **Small**